 While living in the Tampa Bay Area, my girlfriend and I decided to drive to Miami and Key West on a lark (but we actually drove on a highway, as most larks were jammed with rush-hour traffic).
-It was a four-hour trip to Miami and a romantic weekend getaway, assuming we didn’t get murdered while there.
+It was to be a four-hour trip to Miami and Key West.
+A very romantic weekend getaway, assuming we didn’t get murdered while we were there.

-Drunk in Miami?
 Yeah.
 And pretty badly, too.
-But at least I wasn’t driving, as I lapped up the ethanol like an old Buick.
+But at least I wasn’t driving while I lapped up the ethanol like an old Buick.
 We had a drink in nearly every bar on Ocean Drive, and a couple of back roads.
 But on this noble quest, we inadvertently stumbled into a gay bar.
 (Due to our condition, a bouncer handing out condoms wasn’t enough of a tip off—no pun intended.)
-No, we had to wait until our eyes adjusted to the dark before we could detect the sudden absence of estrogen.
-So we bailed.
+No, we had to wait until our eyes adjusted to the dark before we could detect the utter absence of estrogen.

 We drive further south to the Florida Keys.

-We continued south to the Keys, where we stayed at a (once again) charming Art Deco hotel, in what was possibly the smallest room ever meant for human habitation.
+We continued south to Key West, where we stayed at a (once again) charming Art Deco hotel, in what was possibly the smallest room ever meant for human habitation.
 It was so small, it made my apartment look big.
 We had to step outside to change our minds!
 (Ba da BING!
 Hello?
 Is this thing on?)

 In recent posts, you may recall my aversion to moistening even a toe in saltwater due to the proliferation of living organisms that outweigh me by several hundred pounds and have gigantic teeth.
 Well, I decided to throw my better judgment overboard and dive into the briny deep with nothing more than a face mask and a pair of floppy, feet-extensions (like mine aren’t big enough).